hhorak/easyjira/README.md

     update              update a JIRA issue
     clone               clone a JIRA issue
     move                change a JIRA issue status
-    fields-mapping      show fields mapping for a project access              verifies that the tool is able to access the server
+    fields-mapping      show fields mapping for a project and issue type (shows only fields available when creating a new issue) or specific issue (shows all fields) access              verifies that the tool is able to access the server

 options: